jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 > **Important caveat:** With only **67 overlapping pixels**, the statistical power is limited. **Systematic effects (Galactic dust, imaging systematics) have not been controlled.** This is a preliminary motivation for DESI DR2 analysis with imaging weights, **not a confirmed detection.**

+> **Note:** This result is based on DESI DR1 and does not affect the DR2 BAO null result reported in this work.
+The cross-correlation signal is a separate preliminary test that requires DR2 imaging systematics (`WEIGHT_SYS`) for confirmation.
 ---

 ## 6. Test 3: Redshift Lag Correlations in BAO Residuals (The Critical Test)